noahowsh/mgq610/docs/usage.md

    PYTHONPATH=src .venv/bin/python -m nhl_prediction.train
    ```
    - Trains on seasons `20212022` + `20222023`, evaluates on `20232024`.
+   - Automatically tunes logistic-regression regularisation on the penultimate season and keeps a calibrated 0.500 decision threshold for clean out-of-sample metrics.
    - Outputs accuracy, log loss, Brier score, ROC-AUC.

 ## What The Pipeline Does